bleachbit/docs/_posts/cleanerml_v2.0.md

 `<action command="winreg" path="HKCU\Software\Adobe\Acrobat Reader\*\AVGeneral\cRecentFiles" name="StoreLocation"/>`
 **...doesn't work!
 No wildcards allowed (, yet)!**

+Link to the issue ["Allow wildcards in INI & WINREG Rules in CleanerML files"](https://github.com/bleachbit/wishlist/issues/15).

 [Back to index](#content-of-the-chapter)

 <br>

-### 5.02 Cleaning a Windows Registry Key/Path with a wildcard
+### 5.02 Cleaning a Windows Registry Key/Path with a wildcard at the end

-**You can cleaning a Windows Registry Key/Path with a wildcard**
+**You can cleaning a Windows Registry Key/Path with a wildcard at the end**
 Deletes in the `path` (tree in Regedit) a "folder", or a key with a wildcard.

 **Example:**